Listen to the podcast of this post by clicking on the player below, and you can also subscribe on Apple, Spotify, or Audible.

 And so the poor dog had none.

 That’s just about what happened here.
 Ahimelech said, “The only bread I have is the holy showbread.”
 This consecrated bread was 12 loaves laid out each Sabbath in God’s presence.
 When this bread was replaced each week, it became food for the priests.
-Ahimelech recognized he has a moral obligation to save David’s life which superseded the ceremonial rules.
+Ahimelech recognized he had a moral obligation to save David’s life which superseded the ceremonial rules.

 Jesus used this incident as an example when the Pharisees accused Him of breaking the law concerning the Sabbath day.
 Jesus and His followers had been walking through a wheat field, plucking some pieces of grain on which they could munch.
 The rule-keeping Pharisees said this amounted to work, and a violation of Sabbath rules.